Study Abroad Advisor

 Top 10 Reasons to Study Abroad

 1. Expand employment opportunities.
-According to the Spring edition of the Black Collegian, www.black-collegian.com, which highlights job opportunities for the class of 1998, the job outlook reflects the growing importance of internationalization.
+According to the Black Collegian, which highlights job opportunities, the outlook reflects the growing importance of internationalization.
 The top 10 employers are seeking graduates who can think critically and also have a global perspective.

 2. Increase your understanding of the world and our society.
 We can no longer afford to rely on CNN to tell us what we should know about the world.
 Changing demographics in the U.S. dictate that we must not only acquire a global competence but we must develop an understanding and an appreciation of diversity in our own country.
 While study abroad can be a vital link to global competence, it is also an integral part of multicultural competence.